 Fig. 1.
-G-LeaSel Multicast Security Model for Grid.
+Grid-P-LeaSel Multicast Security Model for Grid.

-G-LeaSel, an adaptation of the LeaSel model for the grid, is proposed to provide secure multicast communication services.
-The gestation of G-LeaSel from LeaSel involves taking a service-oriented approach to the problem.
-G-LeaSel is a highly secure, dynamic, distributed sub group model, which caters to the needs of the group communication in grid.
-The model aims to address issues like forward confidentiality, backward confidentiality, scalability, fault tolerance and computational efficiency.
-The group of 'n' nodes is split into 'm' subgroups, based on the service-classes, as shown in Fig. 1, such that where i=1 to m and si = no of service-offering nodes or service nodes in the $i^{th}$ subgroup.
+Grid-P-LeaSel [16], an adaptation of the P-LeaSel model for the grid, is proposed to provide secure multicast communication services.
+The gestation of Grid-P-LeaSel from P-LeaSel involves taking a service-oriented approach to the problem.
+Grid-P-LeaSel is a highly secure, dynamic, distributed sub group model, which caters to the needs of the group communication in grid.
+The model aims to address issues like forward confidentiality, backward scalability, fault confidentiality, tolerance and computational efficiency.
+The group of 'n' nodes is split into 'm' subgroups, based on the service-classes, as shown in Fig. 1, such that where i=1 to m and si = no of service-offering nodes or service nodes in the ith subgroup.

-$$\Sigma si = n$$
+$\Sigma si = n$

 The group formation is dynamic.
 New users can join the group to get the services and users may also leave the group.
-So the actual number of nodes in the ith sub-group can be expressed as si + ui where i=1 to m and ui is the number of service-requesting nodes or user-nodes in the ith sub group.
+So the actual number of nodes in the ith sub-group can be expressed as si + ui where i=1 to m and ui is the number of service-requesting nodes or user-nodes in the $i^{th}$ sub group.

 One node is designated as the Controller (C) and it provides the overall multicast security service. 'm' Service providers, one from each sub group, are designated as Deputy Service Providers (DSP).
 DSPs provide access to all other services under them.
-They rank the other $s{i+} u_i - 1$ members of the subgroupi and select a highest ranked node as $L_i$ , the leader of the sub-groupi.
+They rank the other $s{i+} u_i - 1$ members of the sub-groupi and select pi numbers of thrust worthy members as leaders and assign one among them as Li, the current leader of the sub-groupi and alternated them for every transaction.
 The Controller and the DSPs share a common group key GK.
 Each subgroup has a common subgroup key SKi.
 Each node has its own private key; PK.
 There is a GACL (Group access control list) at the controller, which is used for storing details for authenticating users, user private keys and other pertinent details.
 The controller distributes parts of GACL as SACL (Sub group Access Control List) to the DSPs, which use it also for determining if a user is eligible for a service.
-Each node is also provided with a key generation module (KGM) and the leader's KGM would be used to generate the sub-group key.
+Each node is also provided with a key generation module (KGM) and the leader's KGM would be used to generate the subgroup key.
 The leader is responsible for encrypting and decrypting all data within the subgroup.
 The identity of the leader is kept secret, known only to the DSP which selects it.
 The leader is dynamically selected.
-Hence, G-LeaSel nullifies the chance of the hacker easily attacking the key generating node, since the identity of the Leader is not revealed.
+Hence, Grid-P-LeaSel nullifies the chance of the hacker easily attacking the key generating node, since the identity of the Leader is not revealed.

-4. Plugging Kerberos into G-LeaSel
+6. Plugging Kerberos and P-LeaSel to Grid